OpenKnowledgeMaps/open-discovery/proposal.md

+*If you are interested in joining this proposal, please have a look at the Call for Collaborators: https://github.com/pkraker/open-discovery/issues/1*

 #Proposal
 Discovery is an essential task for every researcher, especially in dynamic research fields such as biomedicine.
 Currently, there are only a limited number of discovery tools for scientific content that can be used by a mainstream audience; most users rely on search engines.
 But while search works well for many information needs, it makes for a poor discovery tool.
 Search engines display very little information at a glance (usually limited to 10 items a page), and they provide little context and structuring.
 Another problem is that the results of the discovery process are usually not shared; they become visible only later as reference lists or reading lists, but again with very little context.
 Therefore, the discovery process is repeated over and over again, taking away a lot of time and resources from the actual research.